-- Using binoculars instead of a rangefinder device means you won’t accidentally bump into a bush when hunting and alert your target of your presence as a result of lower magnification.
+- Using binoculars instead of a rangefinder device means you won’t accidentally bump into a bush when hunting and alert the target of your presence as a result of lower magnification.

 - Rangefinder binoculars increase your field of view and details that you can see better than what you’ll find in a regular rangefinding device (even though that device will provide extremely accurate readings).

 - The range that you can get with rangefinder binoculars is much more than what you’ll find in a rangefinder device.
-Usually rangefinders are said to offer 1,000 yard range but this can actually be around 300, because the laser has different reflective properties against hard versus soft targets, such as when it comes to hunting.
+Usually, rangefinders are said to offer 1,000-yard range but this can actually be around 300 yards because the laser has different reflective properties against hard versus soft targets, such as when it comes to hunting.
 You can find binoculars that have much higher ranges – sometimes up to 1,000 yards more than rangefinder devices.